 The core of the program is the opportunity to carry out an individual mentored research project working closely with a faculty mentor.
 Other aspects of the scientific program include: faculty research talks, student presentations and discussion of articles from the scientific literature, presentations on career options and scientific ethics, and a concluding symposium in which students present their research.

-The 2013 program will run from May 28 through August 2, 2013.
+The 2014 program will run from May 27 through August 1, 2014 (dates are tentative).
 The final deadline for application is February 11.
 All participants must be United States citizens or permanent residents, must be enrolled at a 4-year accredited institution, and must be in their sophomore or junior year at the time of application.
 Students from groups underrepresented in the sciences are encouraged to apply.

 Application can be returned via email or regular mail (see addresses below).